10 Vegetables You Can Still Plant for a Late Harvest

 Broccoli is another cool-loving crop that often does better in autumn than spring because there’s less risk of hot weather causing bolting.

-The only recommendation I give you is to use transplants (young broccoli plants) if possible, since starting from seed in September may not give the plants enough time to head up before winter.
+The only recommendation I give you is to use transplants (young broccoli plants) if possible, since starting from seed may not give the plants enough time to head up before winter.

 Once in the ground, broccoli will steadily grow as temperatures cool.
 Even if the main central head doesn’t get huge before a hard frost, you can often harvest smaller side shoots for weeks.